jsaroni/Crossing_The_Gap_Using_VQE_A_comparative_study/README.md

 where $\boldsymbol{\theta}$ denotes the variational circuit parameters, $\eta$ signifies the learning rate, $g(\boldsymbol{\theta})$ represents the Fubini-Study metric tensor, and $\nabla f(\boldsymbol{\theta})$ is the gradient of the objective function with respect to $\boldsymbol{\theta}$.
 The objective function $f$ typically corresponds to the expectation value of the Hamiltonian, whose ground state energy the VQE seeks to approximate.

 By accounting for the parameter space's geometry, the QNG optimizer significantly enhances the efficiency of the optimization process.
 It navigates the circuit's sensitivity to parameter variations, circumventing suboptimal pathways often pursued by conventional optimization methods.
+In conjuction we use adaptive VQE techniques [[5]](https://www.nature.com/articles/s41467-019-10988-2).